LoginRadius/engineering-portal/content/guest-post/vim-level-up/index.md

 author: "Shubhankar Khare"
 coverImage: "Vim.png"
 tags: ["Vim", "Text Editor", "UNIX"]
 description: "Vim is Vi's newest and most common reincarnation that is supported on every known platform.
-Go through this to learn about what Vim is and how to make the most out of it."
+Go through this tutorial to learn about what Vim is and how to make the most out of it."
 ---

 ## Prerequisites